Original short literary fiction, including satire, remains one of the writing genres I keep in my literary toolkit.

 The Works of "Belmonte Segwic, aka The Graveyard Whistler"

-The following list features links to the pieces that The Graveyard Whistler has placed on site for perusal by his audience.
-He has made it known that questions, comments, and suggestions are welcome, as long as the responder demonstrates a good command of the language of dignity and civility and is responding in good faith; otherwise, he will not condescend to dignify unwelcome responses with a reply.
+Regarding the Graveyard Whistler’s posted works, he explains that he welcomes questions, comments, and suggestions as long as the responder demonstrates a good command of the language of dignity and civility and is responding in good faith; otherwise, he will not condescend to dignify nasty responses with a reply.

 Some good whistlin' goin' on!!
 Enjoy!